ReillyFarrell/portfolio/profile/index.md

 ####Music Composition

-Ever since IIIIIIII was little I've had a passion for videogame audio and filmscore.
+Ever since I was little I've had a passion for videogame audio and filmscore.
 Now I compose my own original music, both acoustically and electronically.
 I specialize in algorithmic composition, and much of my work is done in a programming language called SuperCollider - though I have experience with a variety of other music software as well:

 |-----------------------------------------------------|-----------------------------------------|
 | [**SuperCollider**](http://supercollider.github.io) | an audio synthesis programming language |